sendynl/woocommerce-plugin/readme.txt

 Hierop zijn onze [algemene voorwaarden](https://sendy.nl/algemene-voorwaarden/) en [privacy statement](https://sendy.nl/privacy-statement/) van toepassing.

 == Changelog ==

+= 3.0.6 =
+* Fix an issue where migrating data to the new format caused an error

 = 3.0.4 =
 * Prevent excessive requests to the API